Coronavirus Advice & Guidance

 The health and wellbeing of our campus community is always our priority.
-As a result of the evolving coronavirus (COVID-19) pandemic and the latest government advice, all Falmouth University buildings are closed.
+As a result of the coronavirus (COVID-19) pandemic and government advice, all Falmouth University buildings are closed.

-These arrangements will be reviewed in three weeks' time (mid April) in accordance with Government advice.
-We will continue to keep all staff and student informed via your University email account and the intranet pages.
+We will continue to keep all staff and students informed via their University email account and the intranet pages.

 Please be assured that we are working diligently to ensure that our students' education is not adversely impacted.
 The decision to close our campus buildings and end face-to-face teaching has been made in accordance with the strict Government advice issued on 23 March.
 Each academic department will continue to communicate changes in delivery and assessment directly to students.

-We recognise the distress and disruption that this pandemic may have caused.
-We thank our campus community for their ongoing cooperation and resilience and ask that we all continue to support one another at this time.
+We thank our campus community for their ongoing cooperation and resilience and ask that we all continue to support one another in these unique times.

 What to do if you have coronavirus symptoms